 Understanding the Importance of Personal Credit Scores

-Having an excellent credit score could open many doors, whereas having poor credit can negatively impact many areas of your life such as your ability to borrow money, or how landlords or potential employers view you as a candidate.
+Having an excellent credit score can open many doors, whereas having poor credit can negatively impact many areas of your life from your ability to borrow money to how landlords or potential employers view you as a candidate.
 In short, your credit score tells a story, and it’s in your best interest to make sure it tells a good one.

-At Origin Bank, our Trusted Advisors are here to help with information on the importance of good personal credit scores and suggestions to help you improve your overall credit rating.
+At Origin Bank, our Trusted Advisors are here to help you understand the importance of good personal credit scores and offer suggestions to help you improve your overall credit rating.

 Why is having good personal credit important?

-The benefits of good credit are plenty and can impact your bottom line in significant ways.
+A good credit score helps you reap more benefits and can impact your bottom line in significant ways.

 For example, say you want to apply for a $200,000 mortgage loan.
 Hypothetically, if your credit score is between 620 and 639, you may qualify for a 6.788% interest rate on a 30-year mortgage.
 But if you had a credit score between 680 and 699, you might qualify for a 5.598% interest rate.
 In this example, you could potentially save $55,565.00 in total interest paid over the 30-year term of the mortgage by having a higher credit score and qualifying for a better interest rate.

-Other benefits of having good personal credit scores are:
+Other benefits of having good personal credit scores include:

 ● Qualify for lower interest rates.
 When you apply for credit cards, auto loans, mortgages or personal lines of credit, your credit rating determines whether you’ll be approved and what your annual percentage rate, or APR, will be.
 Your APR is defined as the price you pay for borrowing money, so qualifying for the lowest possible rate means you pay less when repaying loans or paying off credit cards.